TheMarlboroMan/familiar-temple-fgj4/README.md

 v1.0.0: March 2015, game gets done.
 v1.1.0: May 2021, building as AppImage
-v1.1.1: May 2021, gamepad support, tweaked scores, adds level number to level name
+v1.1.1: May 2021, gamepad support, tweaked scores, adds level number to level name v1.3: May 2021, found out an old version was 1.2, so I slapped in a new weapon and maps, named it v1.3 and called it a day.

+## Level format and mod support

+### mod support

+If you are willing to build the game or use the non AppImage format, you can hack the data/recursos/niveles.txt to add or remove levels.
+This file looks like this:

+[1-starting index] + [tab] + [level location]

+Bear in mind that the game ends when the boss is killed, nevermind if there are still levels left.
+Attempting to exit a level past the level list will log an error and exit the game.

+### level format

+Levels are plain text files.
+Spacing (even right spacing) is significant.

+Text files are divided into four parts.
+Each part starts with a label and ends with the next label or the end of the file.
+Labels are expressed as square-bracket-encased strings like [LABEL].
+Labels must be followed by a new line.
+Parts are:

+### info

+Label [INFO], in the next line there are three integers separated by a space.
+These are width (in tiles), height (in tiles) and seconds to finish the map.

+### name

+Label [NOMBRE], in the next line there is a string with the map name.

+### logic

+Label [MAPA], the next lines are a grid of map_width x map_height that should contain exactly width x height printable characters (thus, spacing IS significant).
+Each character represents a different gameplay component:

+space -> nothing
+hash symbol # -> wall
+x -> kill floor
+, -> start
+. -> end
+a -> pistol
+b -> handgun
+c -> shotgun
+d -> ankh
+e -> health
+f -> submachine gun
+1 -> scarab
+2 -> wall crawler
+3 -> mummy
+4 -> boss

+#### Decorations

+Label [DECO], another grid with the visible map tiles, as follows:

+space -> nothing, great void.
+A -> yellow tile
+B -> yellow slightly broken tile
+C -> yellow broken tile
+D -> yellow hieroglyph tile
+E -> yellow eye tile
+F -> brown tile
+G -> brown slightly broken tile
+H -> brown broken tile
+I -> brown Hieroglyph wall
+J -> brown eye wall
+K -> kill floor
+L -> right blue trim yellow tile
+M -> bottom blue trim yellow tile
+N -> left blue trim yellow tile
+O -> top blue trim yellow tile
+P -> sand
+Q -> broken brown tile
+R -> broken in 4 brown tile
+S -> grey tile
+T -> grey slightly broken tile
+U -> grey broken tile
+V -> green tile
+W -> green slightly broken tile
+X -> green broken tile
+Y -> purple tile
+Z -> purple slightly broken tile a -> purple broken tile b -> exit

 ## building